-School is currently closed due to Coronavirus (COVID-19)
+School remains closed due to Coronavirus (COVID-19)

 We will update families by email, and update our website, as new information is known on the current situation.